gemvc/connection-openSwoole/README.md

 - **`SwooleConnectionAdapter`** implements `ConnectionInterface` (from contracts)
 - **Result:** Complete implementation of connection contracts, framework-agnostic

+## Documentation

+- **[CODE_REVIEW.md](CODE_REVIEW.md)** - Complete code review with detailed explanation of how the class works, architecture, and implementation details
+- For detailed refactoring history, see `REFACTORING_COMPLETE.md` (if available)

 ## Refactoring & Improvements

 The `SwooleConnection` class has undergone comprehensive refactoring to fix critical issues and improve code quality.
-See `REFACTORING_COMPLETE.md` for full details.
+See [CODE_REVIEW.md](CODE_REVIEW.md) for detailed explanation of how the class works.

 ### Key Improvements